microsoft/bedrock/cluster/azure/adf/readme.md

-this module deploys ADF that copies data from cosmosdb to kusto
+this module deploys ADF that copies data from cosmosdb to kusto/blob